quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion window acknowledged.
 A congestion controller MUST NOT increase the congestion window by more than this amount.

-When first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is increased, the congestion controller described in this document halves the congestion window, reduces the slow start threshold to the resulting size, and enters the recovery period.
-A congestion controller MUST reduce the congestion window when a loss or ECN-CE marking is detected.
+The congestion controller described in this document, when not in the recovery period ({{recovery}}), MUST take the following steps when first entering congestion avoidance, when a packet is declared lost, or when the ECN-CE count is increased:

+* halve the congestion window,
+* set the slow start threshold to the size of the reduced congestion window, and
+* enter the recovery period.

-## Recovery Period
+## Recovery Period {#recovery}

 A recovery period is entered when loss or ECN-CE marking of a packet is detected in congestion avoidance after the congestion window and slow start